How to build a DIY storage ottoman for a small space that can be used for storage and organization, for sitting and as a step stool.

 Once the glue had dried overnight, I removed the straps.

-Next, I wrapped the quilted batting over the foam and stapled it on the underside of the storage box lid.
+Next, I wrapped the quilted batting over the foam and stapled it on the underside of the ottoman box lid.

 Once it was all stapled, I placed my second storage ottoman lid on the underside of the cushion and used 5 wood screws to attach them together.